 Open sandboxFocusImprove this doc

 LINQPad is a widely used tool for interactively querying databases using Language Integrated Query (LINQ) syntax.
 It enables you to write and execute LINQ queries against various data sources, including SQL databases, XML documents, and .NET objects.
-With the Metalama driver for LINQPad, you can also query your source code as though it were a database.
+With the Metalama driver for LINQPad, you can also query your source code like a database.

 Benefits